Przemysł II: Childhood

-At the time of is birth, Przemysł II was the nominal ruler of the Duchy of Poznań.
-The guardianship of the Duchy, probably along with his mother Elisabeth, (Note: However, it did not encompass the proper Governorship of the Duchy of Poznań, contenting herself with the direct rule over only her dower land, the village of Modrze.) was taken by his uncle Duke Bolesław the Pious and his wife, the Hungarian princess Jolenta (Helena).
-In consequence the prince remained at the court in Poznań, where his mother raised him.
+At the time of his birth, Przemysł II was the nominal ruler of the Duchy of Poznań.
+The guardianship of the Duchy, probably along with his mother Elisabeth, (Note: However, it did not encompass the proper Governorship of the Duchy of Poznań, contenting herself with the direct rule over only her dower land, the village of Modrze.) was taken by his uncle, Duke Bolesław the Pious and his wife, the Hungarian princess Jolenta (Helena).
+In consequence, the prince remained at the court in Poznań, where his mother raised him.
 On 16 January 1265 Dowager Duchess Elisabeth died at her estate in Modrze, and the orphaned Przemysł together with his sisters were later cared for by their uncle.

 Very little information exists about the education given to Przemysł II.
 Diplomatic sources have retained only the names of two of his teachers: Dragomir and Przybysław.
 (Note: Their names appeared on a document granted by Bolesław the Pious on 8 November 1267.
 This document is also the first mention of Przemysł II.
 See Codex diplomaticus Poloniae, vol. I, nr 52 and A. Swieżawski: Przemysł.
 Król Polski, Warsaw 2006, pp. 92–93.)
 It is assumed (although without any direct evidence) that the prince had some knowledge of at least Latin in speech and writing.
 (Note: Indirect proof may be that such language skills were inherited from his father Przemysł I.)